Tattvasiddhi Śāstra: Chinese sect

-The Tattvasiddhi was initially promoted by three of Kumarajiva's students, Sengrui (僧叡 or 僧睿, ca. 4th–5th c.
+The Tattvasiddhi was initially promoted by three of Kumarajiva's students, Sengrui (僧叡 or 僧睿, c.
+4th–5th c.
 CE), Sengdao (僧導 362–457 CE) and Sengsong (僧嵩 date unknown).
 Sengdao wrote a commentary on the text and his lineage was centered in Shouchun while the lineage of Sengson was centered in Pengcheng.

 Other major expounders of the Tattvasiddhi in China include the group named "Three Great Masters of the Liang dynasty": Sengmin (僧旻, 467–527), Zhizang (智蔵) (458–522) and Fayun (法雲, 467–529), who initially interpreted the sect as Mahayana in outlook.
 The three of them in turn received instructions in this treatise from the monk Huici (慧次, 434–490).
 The three of them also possibly influenced the writing of the Sangyō Gisho, a sutra commentary supposedly authored by Prince Shōtoku.

 The tradition of the Tattvasiddhi remained strong up until the Tang dynasty, up to 24 commentaries were written on the text, all of which are now lost.
 The Madhyamaka teacher Jizang (549–623) strongly criticized the work as "Hinayana" (lesser vehicle) and possibly due to the rise of new more influential schools such as the Huayan and Tiantai schools, the Chinese tradition of the Tattvasiddhi died out.

 Japan

-It was introduced to Japan as Jōjitsu in 625 by the monk Ekwan of Goryeo.
+It was introduced to Japan as Jōjitsu in 625 by the monk Hyegwan of Goryeo.
 In Japan, it was classified as one of the three approaches of East Asian Mādhyamaka instead of a separate lineage.
 East Asian Mādhyamaka (三論宗, Sanron-shū) was one of the six Nara sects (南都六宗, Nanto Rokushū).